Declining water quality and aquatic habitat in America’s

 The ecological health and function of reservoirs and their associated waters and watersheds

 The restoration, protection and enhancement of fish and other aquatic species and communities, therein

 Public awareness of the conservation issues and challenges facing reservoir and associated waters and watershed management in the 21st Century

-The Reservoir Fisheries Habitat Partnership (RFHP) and the Friends of Reservoirs foundation (FOR) is pleased to announce its small grants program available exclusively to Friends of Reservoirs member organizations.
+The Reservoir Fisheries Habitat Partnership (RFHP) and the Friends of Reservoirs foundation (FOR) plans to make its small grants program available exclusively to Friends of Reservoirs member organizations again in 2015.
 FOR membership dues are used solely to fund this program.
 As membership in FOR expands, we will increase the number of projects funded and/or increase the dollar value of the grants.
 FOR will be awarding two-$1000 grants for 2015.
 Click here for more details on the 2014 small grants program.